dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-logging/index.md

 ### `CombineLogs`

-Setting <xref:Microsoft.AspNetCore.HttpLogging.HttpLoggingOptions.CombineLogs> to `true` configures the middleware to consolidate all of its enabled logs for a request/response into one log at the end.
+Setting <xref:Microsoft.AspNetCore.HttpLogging.HttpLoggingOptions.CombineLogs> to `true` configures the middleware to consolidate all of its enabled logs for a request and response into one log at the end.
 This includes the request, request body, response, response body, and duration.

 [!code-csharp[](~/fundamentals/http-logging/samples/8.x/Program.cs?name=snippet_Addservices&highlight=13)]

 ## `IHttpLoggingInterceptor`

 <xref:Microsoft.AspNetCore.HttpLogging.IHttpLoggingInterceptor> is the interface for a service that can be implemented to handle per-request and per-response callbacks for customizing what details get logged.
 Any endpoint-specific log settings are applied first and can then be overridden in these callbacks.
-The implementation can:
+An implementation can:

 * Inspect a request or response.
 * Enable or disable any <xref:Microsoft.AspNetCore.HttpLogging.HttpLoggingFields>.